Alir3z4/python-stop-words/README.rst

 Python compatibility
 --------------------

-Python Stop Words is compatibe with:
+Python Stop Words is compatible with:

 * Python 2.7
 * Python 3.4